WenqinSHAO/pvd-dev/README.md

 and then restart the VM again you will be able to select the PvD-aware kernel in the grub menu.

 ### VM manipulation
-Apart from the above designed course, we offer as well commands to facilitate some common tasks concerning the VM.
+Besides the above designed course, we offer as well commands to facilitate some common VM manipulation.
 ```shell
 ./vms/linux-env.sh vm start /* turn on the VM */
 ./vms/linux-env.sh vm ssh /* ssh to the VM */